joshleitzel/computed_attribute/README.md

 # computed_attribute

-`computed_attribute` adds cached attributes to ActiveRecord models and automatically updates them when their components change.
+ComputedAttribute adds cached attributes to ActiveRecord models and automatically updates them when their values change through a model’s associations.
+It allows you to cut down on expensive database queries by storing computed attributes directly in the record.

 ## Status
 This is alpha software and is being actively developed.
 That said, we’ve been using it on production in a large Rails app without a hitch.
 Bug reports and pull requests are welcome!

+## Features
+* Works with all ActiveRecord association types
+* Manually recompute a value when not using associations
+* No monkey patching

 ## Installation